the-teacher/rails7-startkit/README.md

   bin/open rails
 ```

-Now you are in the Rails container and you can you everything as usual
+Now you are in the Rails container and you can do everything as usual

 ```sh
   RAILS_ENV=test rake db:create